demarb/testing-in-react-practice/SETUP VITEST README.md

 7. Add to package.json
    "test": "vitest"
 8. Install msw; if you are doing mocking
+9. npm install --save-dev jest jest-axe jest-environment-jsdom ; this is for accesibility testing.
+Some packages may already have been installed.
+Check taskslicr for example

 ## Shortcut install :

-npm i @testing-library/react @testing-library/jest-dom vitest jsdom msw
+npm i @testing-library/react @testing-library/jest-dom vitest jsdom msw npm install --save-dev jest jest-axe jest-environment-jsdom

 ## Types of Test Covered: